ManeeshChiba/spicemark/README.md

 ## Modifiers & Associations

-The aim of spicemark, is to make recipe ingest and export easy.
+Spicemark recipe ingest and export should be easy.
 Many recipes written in the English language may separate items.
 These are the purpose of modifiers and associators.
 They allow you to describe recipes without making major modifications to your methods.

 ## Associations